mavnn/NuGetPlus/readme.md

     --packageid <string>: NuGet package id for action.
     --version <string>: Optional specific version of package.

+## Call the same logic easily from code

-ngp.exe is a thin wrapper around the underlying dll, allowing the same operations to be called trivially from code:
+ngp.exe is a thin wrapper around the underlying dll, allowing the same operations to be called:

 ```fsharp
 // This is F# code but the dll can be referenced from other .net languages too.